 Blog articles with similar topics

-If you do yoga, you have probably seen the lotus flower as a symbol at one time or another.
-It looks beautiful but has many meanings in yoga and sp...Continue reading
+If you practice yoga, you have probably seen the lotus flower as a symbol at one time or another.
+It looks beautiful but has many meanings in yoga ...Continue reading

 For those who like modern spirituality, Kundalini Yoga is the right choice.
 The aim of Kundalini is to awaken the Kundalini energy through Kriyas, ...Continue reading